Explore ARCALYST® (rilonacept) resources and FAQs

 Injection Tracker Manual

-tips for ongoing success
+Tips for ongoing success

 Everybody's journey with recurrent pericarditis and ARCALYST is different.
 However, here are some tips for success that people with recurrent pericarditis and their doctors have shared: